-Lyndon is committed to providing a broad spectrum of accommodations for students with documented disabilities.
+Lyndon is committed to providing a broad spectrum of accommodations for students with documented disabilities who request services Students who would like to talk with someone about possible educational assistance and/or accommodations should contact The Learning Specialist in the Academic Support Center.
+Conversations are confidential in nature and need not result in an application for assistance unless the student wishes one.
 Instructors and student-support personnel are prepared to provide reasonable accommodations that are appropriate for the nature of the disability and the course.